 Institute of Materials and Machine Mechanics

-Influence of hydrogen on deformation behavior and fracture of complex concentrated alloys
+Deformation and fracture of complex concentrated alloys for hydrogen applications

 Name of the supervisor